redtachyons/test/PITCHME.md

 * Copy on write optimisation

++++

+# Copy on Write
+* Process and threads for independent execution
+* Processes have own memory space |
+* Threads share memory in the parent process |
+* Copy on write is a os feature which enables sharing of space between child processes till they are modified by one of the process

++++

+* Ruby couldn't take advantage of this since we where changing objects for marking
+* Bitmap marking take care of this by keeping marks out of the object
+* Introduced by Narihiro Nakamura

 ---

 # Generational GC

-* Yound and old
+* Yound generation and old generation |
+* Major and Minor GC |
-* Addresses throughput issue
+* Address throughput issue |
-* Most objects die young
+* Most objects die young |

 ---